 Researcher & Medical Oncologist, New York

-Decreasing harmful inflammation
+Decrease harmful inflammation

-Protecting cells from DNA damage
+Protect cells from DNA damage

-Protecting against pathogens (immunocompromised patients)
+Protect against pathogens (immunocompromised patients)

-Blocking angiogenesis and eliminating and/or reducing metastases
+Block angiogenesis and reduce metastases

 ~ Rodney Dietert, Ph.D.,